Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Landing pages and signup forms included

-- Website builder included (surprisingly decent — I was skeptical but it works)
+- Website builder included (surprisingly decent for what it is)

 - A/B testing on subject lines and content